Gowrish31/Ecommerce-Follow-Along/README.md

 ## Milestone 10
 -Created a Product Schema.
--Built an endpoint to save data into the database.
--Integrated Cloudinary and Multer for file handling.
+-Built an endpoint to save data into the database -Integrated Cloudinary and Multer for file handling